AmmarMousa17/Linux_Configuration_server/README.md

 ```

 ## Configure and enable a new virtual host
--Create a virtual host config file in /etc/apache2/sites-available-chandr
+- Create a virtual host config file in /etc/apache2/sites-available-chandr
--paste this content into this file
+- paste this content into this file

 - Paste this code:
   ```